Taggu1/Todo-term/README.md

 # Todo-term

-This is how it looks currntly
+This is how it looks currently
 ![showcase](assets/showcase.gif)